metadatacenter/cedar-docker-deploy/README.md

 After making changes to the environment variables by changing a value, or including a file into your profile, **it is crucial** that these changes take effect.

 There are at least two ways to achieve this:
 1. Close the current shell, and open a new one.
-This way it is guarranteed that the new shell has all the changes
+This way it is guarranteed that the new shell has all the changes.
 1. You can source the ``~/.bash_profile`` or ``~/.bashrc`` file.
 By doing this, the additions and changes will take effect, but the possibly removed variables will still be set.

-We would suggest to use the first approach.
+We would suggest to use the first approach!

 **During this guide we will warn you several times to make sure your environment variable changes are taken into account.
 Please close the current shell and open a new one in these cases!**